sampotts/plyr/readme.md

     <tr>
       <td><code>ready</code></td>
       <td></td>
-      <td>Triggered when the instance is ready for API use and external APIs are ready (YouTube and Vimeo).</td>
+      <td>Triggered when the instance is ready for API use and external APIs are ready (in the case of YouTube and Vimeo).</td>
     </tr>
   	<tr>
   		<td><code>canplay</code></td>